An emotive question?

 What do the 10 returned organic search results show you?

 Forget the sponsored results (the first 3 or 4 results you see, with ‘Ad’ next to them).
 Ignore [for now] what’s called ‘the local pack’, if they exist.
-These are the 3 or 4 results listed with a Google Map and some review stars, and are generally shown for local results between the sponsored ads and the organic results.
+These are the 3 or 4 results listed with a Google Map with some review stars and are generally shown for local results between the sponsored ads and the organic results.

 Look at the 10 organic results that are returned.